WarpDefi/exchange-contracts/contracts/staking-positions/README.md

 Since all positions are NFTs, this implementation opens the door for derivatives.
 This would allow stakers to “leverage their loyalty”.
 Because a position which has double the staking duration than average would also have double the APR.
-This would render such a position more valuable than the amount of PNG it holds.
+This would render such a position more valuable than the amount of WARP it holds.

 However, due to lack of standardized slippage control for NFTs, mutable NFTs can be frontrun on secondary marketplaces.
 To alleviate this issue we simply disable spending approvals for an NFT